When To Euthanize a Senior Dog - Quality of Life Considerations

 Is your dog still living a life that's meaningful to him?

 Veterinary medicine is pretty amazing and there are lots of things that can be done to keep pets alive.
 That doesn't mean that you should keep them alive just because you can.
-Ask yourself if your dog is still really and truly living his life doing the things he enjoys and that are important to him, rather than merely existing.
+Ask yourself if your dog is still really and truly living his life doing the things he enjoys.
+He should be able to do the things that are important to him, rather than merely "existing" or enduring each day.

 Making the Decision